Updates to Interpretations of FINRA’s Margin Rule Regarding Control and Restricted Securities and Consolidation of Accounts

 • FINRA Regulatory Notice 19-21 (July 1, 2019): Margin Requirements for Exchange-Traded Notes

 Covered Agency Transactions

-The SEC approved an amendment to FINRA Rule 4210 to establish margin requirements for Covered Agency Transactions.
+FINRA amended FINRA Rule 4210 to establish margin requirements for Covered Agency Transactions.
 Covered Agency Transactions include (1) To Be Announced transactions, inclusive of adjustable rate mortgage transactions, (2) Specified Pool Transactions and (3) transactions in Collateralized Mortgage Obligations, issued in conformity with a program of an agency or Government-Sponsored Enterprise, with forward settlement dates, as discussed more fully in Regulatory Notice 16-31.
-To assist members in complying with the rule change, FINRA has made available a set of frequently asked questions and guidance.
-In addition, FINRA is extending, to March 25, 2020, the effective date of the requirements that otherwise would have become effective on June 25, 2018.
-Members should note that the risk limit determination requirements became effective on December 15, 2016, and are not affected by this Notice.
+To assist members in complying with the rule change, FINRA announced in Regulatory notice 17-28 a set of frequently asked questions and guidance.
+In addition, FINRA extended, to March 25, 2020, the effective date of the requirements that otherwise would have become effective on March 25, 2019.
+Members should note that the risk limit determination requirements became effective on December 15, 2016 and are not affected by Regulatory Notice 19-05.

 • FINRA Regulatory Notice 19-05 (February 12, 2019): FINRA Extends Effective Date of Margin Requirements for Covered Agency Transactions